dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 So we have added a new cell pool to the dCacheDomain.

+Configuring dCache users
+The gplazma service is responsible for user authentication, following a scheme inspired by PAM.
+If you don’t know PAM, this process may seem rather daunting, later chapters will go into authentication in considerable depth.
+The dCache RPM comes with a default gPlazma configuration file /etc/dcache/gplazma.conf; however, that configuration is intended for users with X.509 credentials.
+X.509 credentials require a certificate au- thority; which require considerable effort to set up.
+Therefore, in this initial configuration, we adopt something simpler: username + password authentication.
+So, delete the current /etc/dcache/gplazma.conf file and create a new one with the following contents:
+> auth     map    account
+session
+sufficient
+sufficient
+requisite
+requisite
+htpasswd
+multimap
+banfile
+authzdb
+The first column is the phases of the authentication process.
+Each login attempt follows four phases: auth, map, account and session. auth verifies user’s identity. map converts this identity to some dCache user. account checks if the user is allowed to use dCache right now.
+Finally, session adds some additional infor- mation.

+This configuration tells gPlazma to use the htpasswd plugin to check any passwords, the multimap plugin to convert usernames into uid and gid values, the banfile plugin to check if the user is allowed to use dCache, and finally use the authzdb plugin to add various session information.
+The sufficient and requisite labels describe how to handle errors.
+For more details on this, see the gplazma chapter.

+This ability to split login steps between different plugins may make the process seem complicated; however, it is also very powerful and allows dCache to work with many different authentication schemes.
+For the next step, we need to create the configuration for these four plugins.
+We will create two users: a regular user (”tester”) and an admin user (”admin”).
+The htpasswd plugin uses the Apache HTTPD server’s file format to record username and passwords.
+This file may be maintained by the htpasswd command.
+Let us create a new password file (/etc/dcache/htpasswd) and add these two users (”tester” and ”admin”) with passwords TooManySecrets and dickerelch respectively:
+> touch /etc/dcache/htpasswd
+> htpasswd -bm /etc/dcache/htpasswd tester TooManySecrets
+> |Adding password for user tester
+> htpasswd -bm /etc/dcache/htpasswd admin dickerelch
+> |Adding password for user admin
+Next, we need to tell dCache which uid and gids these users should be assigned.
+To do this, create the file /etc/dcache/multi-mapfile with the following content:
+> username:tester uid:1000 gid:1000,true
+> username:admin uid:0 gid:0,true

 ## Starting dCache

 There are two ways to start dCache: 1) using sysV-like daemon, 2) Using systemd service.